Find Affordable College Courses

 Full Linguistics & Comparative Literature at University of Wisconsin - Madison Report

-University of Wisconsin - Milwaukee ranked #9 on this year’s Best Value Linguistics & Literature Doctor’s Degree Schools list.
+University of Wisconsin - Milwaukee did quite well in this year’s ranking of the best places for linguistics and comparative literature students to get a doctor’s degree.
+It came in at #9 on the list.
 Located in the large city of Milwaukee, UWM is a public school with a very large student population.

 University of Washington - Seattle Campus ranked #10 on this year’s Best Value Linguistics & Literature Doctor’s Degree Schools list.
-UW Seattle is a very large public school located in the city of Seattle.
+UW Seattle is a fairly large public school located in the city of Seattle.

 UW Seattle graduate students pay an average of $30,912 in tuition and fees each year.